nammayatri/location-tracking-service/README.md

 ### Rust

 `cargo` is available in the Nix develop shell.
-You can also use one of the `,` prefixed commands (shown in Nix shell banner) to invoke cargo indirectly.
+You can also use one of the `just` commands (shown in Nix shell banner) to invoke cargo indirectly.

 ### VSCode